SirriCelles/Fasmanager/readme.md

 https://user-images.githubusercontent.com/42035795/158306357-3672674c-9642-4f66-b813-2df2c9e21ed3.mp4

 This is one of the first projects I worked on.
-It is a web app that Managing any Facility Like Higher instutions, Dorms , Secondary institutions.
-The data provided in this app mimics a real-worl facility structure in my area.
+It is a web app that Manages any Facility Like Higher instutions, Dorms , Secondary institutions.
+The data provided in this app mimics a real-world facility structure in my area.

 This Projects covers the following
 - HTML